 - Ask connections to set up an interview with prominent figures in the community and pitch to local newspapers.

 - Connect with local bloggers or a small business in the area.
 Choose the most relevant connections and set up a link or promotion exchange program.

-A case study provided on Moz explains how the owner of a business got a link from the Wall Street Journal after opening a local scholarship and featuring in a local newspaper.
+A case study provided on Moz explains how a business owner got a link from the Wall Street Journal after opening a local scholarship and featuring it in a local newspaper.

-In fact, sponsoring and participating in local events will also help improve your local visibility.
-Now sponsoring doesn’t necessarily mean donating money, you can volunteer to help out or provide food.
+Sponsoring and participating in local events will also help improve your local visibility.
+Now sponsoring doesn’t necessarily mean donating money.
+You can volunteer to help out or provide food.
 If everything goes right, you’ll be boosting your reputation in the area within no time.